brabeeba/CogLink-Network/readme.md

-# Code for "Revealing how uncertainty computations drive1 hierarchical reasoning via CogLink Networks"
+# Code for "Revealing how uncertainty computations drive hierarchical reasoning via CogLink Networks"
 DOI: 10.5281/zenodo.13152289
 ## Installation
 It is highly recommended to use virtual environment to install the package.